Chillandchat/mobile/README.md

 Github:
 AlvinC888

-# API
+## API

 APIs that I used to create this application:
 Custom API

 I made a custom API with node and you can download it in the project which is available in the backend folder and you can read the documentation for a detailed description.

+Please note: I WILL NOT SHARE THE API LINK TO THE PUBLIC IF YOU WANT TO USE IT PLEASE MAKE SURE TO DEPLOY IT YOUR SELF.

 #

-This repository is created by Alvin cheng and Brianna cheng in Brother sister software.
+This project is created by Alvin cheng and Brianna cheng in Brother sister software.